-This note presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk and the Company's management of capital.
+This note presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and

 Risk Management Framework

 The Board of Directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Board of Directors is responsible for developing and monitoring the Company's risk management policies.